matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

-# MSC2964: Delegation of auth from homeserver to OIDC Provider
+# MSC2964: Delegation of auth from homeserver to OpenID Provider

 This proposal is part of the broader [MSC3861: Matrix architecture change to delegate authentication via OIDC](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).

-A fundamental change is that access tokens will no longer be issued by the homeserver and instead will be issued by an auth server (OIDC Provider) directly to the Matrix client.
+A fundamental change is that access tokens will no longer be issued by the homeserver and instead will be issued by an auth server (OpenID Provider) directly to the Matrix client.

-This MSC in particular defines how clients should authenticate with the OIDC Provider to obtain the access token used to access the Matrix Client-to-Server API.
+This MSC in particular defines how clients should authenticate with the OpenID Provider to obtain the access token used to access the Matrix Client-to-Server API.

 ## Proposal